What Size Truck Do I Need To Pull A Travel Trailer?

 • Max. payload: 7,680

-Ram is another highly competitive domestic truck manufacturer who continually manages to take a bite out of Ford and General Motors pieces of the market share.
+Ram is another highly competitive domestic truck manufacturer that continually manages to take a bite out of Ford and General Motors’ pieces of the market share.

-Though they tend to have a higher payload capacity in their beefed up rear suspension as well as impressive low end torque.
+However, they tend to have a higher payload capacity in their beefed-up rear suspension as well as impressive low-end torque.

 This makes the Ram 3500 popular for towing fifth-wheel trailers, as well as travel trailers that need to tackle steep terrain.